gofullstack/gearman-node/README.md

 ### gearman.Job

-An object representing a job that has been submitted. `gearman.Job` instances are EventEmitters with the these events:
+An object representing a job that has been submitted by a client. `gearman.Job` instances are EventEmitters with the these events:

 #### Event: 'create'